 How do most people dye eggs?
 If you’re anything like me, growing up you probably bought the kits.
 They came packed with bright colored tablets, and every tool you’d need, often even including designs to help you customize your eggs.

 The steps were simple, get some eggs, drop the tablets in cold water and then dip the eggs in the water.
 Bam, bright neon colored eggs in seconds.

 But what about what’s actually in those kits?

 While these kits are for the most part safe, they’re filled with synthetic dyes.
 And just like most people would rather use natural dyes for everything from their food to their hair dye, Easter eggs shouldn’t be an exception.

 So how do you dye eggs without these kits, and does it actually work as well as the traditional kits?

 Making the Natural Dye for Golden Turmeric Eggs

-Gently boil together 2 tablespoons of Golden Goddess Turmeric with one tablespoon of vinegar and one cup of water.
+Gently boil together 2 tablespoons of turmeric powder with one tablespoon of vinegar and one cup of water.

 For the deep red variation, omit the vinegar and add one tablespoon of baking soda.